Level/read-stream/README.md

 ### `stream = new KeyStream(db[, options])`

-Same as `EntryStream` but yields keys instead of entries.
+Same as `EntryStream` but yields keys instead of entries, using `db.keys()` instead of `db.iterator()`.
 If only keys are needed, using `KeyStream` may increase performance because values won't have to be fetched.

 ### `stream = new ValueStream(db[, options])`

-Same as `EntryStream` but yields values instead of entries.
+Same as `EntryStream` but yields values instead of entries, using `db.values()` instead of `db.iterator()`.
 If only values are needed, using `ValueStream` may increase performance because keys won't have to be fetched.

 ### `stream`